epfl-ada/ada-2021-project-qwerty/README.md

 - Milestone P3, 17 Dec 2021

 ## Organization within the team:
-- Amnol: General Exploration on topics and sentiments
+- Anmol: General Exploration on topics and sentiments
 - Tushar: Focus on the analysis for NewYork Times
 - Luca: Extend the timeline for data analysis + build new datasets
 - Qing Jun: Making the website